eProsima/Discovery-Server-docs/docs/tests.rst

 These tests introduce dummy publishers and subscribers to assess proper EDP discovery operation over UDP and TCP transport.
 A server and two clients are created, and each participant (server included) creates publishers and subscribers with different types and topics.
 At the end a snapshot is taken to verify all publishers and subscribers have been reported by all participants.
-Note that the tags *publisher* and *subscriber* have attributes to superseed topics specified in profiles.
+Note that the tags *publisher* and *subscriber* have attributes to supersede topics specified in profiles.

 .. literalinclude:: ../tests/test_5_EDP_TCP.xml